Writing

 A Consultant's Opinionated Notes on Traveling

-In my decade as a consultant, I’ve done my fair share of local and international travel.
-There’s a lot of tribal knowledge around how to travel well and how to minimise the stress.
-Some of it’s written down, some of it isn’t, but this post will sum up many of the things I’ve learned the hard way over the years.
+In my decade as a consultant, I've done my fair share of local and international travel.
+This post sums up many of the things I've learned the hard way over the years.

 On AWS Penetration Testing